 Some counties have circuit court; some have criminal court; they are essentially the same as they have the same jurisdiction, or authority, to hear criminal cases.
 Before the government can prosecute a criminal case in circuit or criminal court, every person accused of a crime has a right to have a grand jury review his or her case to determine whether there is a basis for the government to prosecute.
 If the grand jury finds probable cause for the criminal case to be prosecuted, an indictment (a charging instrument) is issued and the defendant will be prosecuted in circuit or criminal court.

-A case pending in circuit or criminal court can either be resolved by plea agreement (plea bargain just as in general sessions court), bench trial or jury trial.
+A case is pending in circuit or criminal court can either be resolved by plea agreement (plea bargain just as in general sessions court), bench trial or jury trial.
 A major difference between these courts and general sessions court is that an individual cannot have a jury trial in general sessions court.
-There are other ways a case can be disposed of in circuit or criminal court, such as raising legal, or "technical," issues concerning the government's ability to prosecute.
+There are other ways a case can be disposed of in circuit or criminal court, such as raising legal, or “technical,” issues concerning the government’s ability to prosecute.
 This blog does not address these types of matters, nor does this blog address the right to appeal to the courts after the circuit or criminal courts.

 This is only a general overview of the way a criminal case is handled in Tennessee state courts.
 There are exceptions to this process that are not addressed in this blog.
 There are important issues that must be addressed at each stage in the criminal justice system.
-It is critical to have an attorney who has experience in handling cases at every level of the criminal justice system.
+It is critical to have an attorney that has experience in handling cases at every level of the criminal justice system.
 Murfreesboro criminal attorneys at Parkerson Santel have a significant amount of experience defending cases in Tennessee state courts.